wds4/DCoSL/README.md

 core relationships

 ## DIPs (CIPs) ?-?: Concepts
+From simple lists, to complex lists, to concepts, to the concept graph

+threads, class threads, class node, class instance; analogy to the class in object-oriented programming

 basic types of nodes: JSONSchema, wordType, set, superset, instance basic types of relationships: subsetOf, JSONSchemaFor, specificInstanceOf